Web3WMG/GenerateArea/README.md

 You can also [open an issue here](https://github.com/GenerateApps/GenerateArea/issues/new) if you have discovered a bug or have an issue, although the server is still the preferred way, especially for feature requests.
 In any way, please ensure your topic has not been previously discussed, and if it has contribute to that discussion instead of making a new one when you can.

 ## Copyright
-This build is created and maintained by [ChippyTech](https://github.com/chippytech).
+This build is created and maintained by [ChippyTech](https://github.com/chippytech) and its contrubitors.
 Code released under [the GPL-2.0 license](LICENSE).
 Fork of [Xera](https://github.com/mahtab2003/Xera).